Dunstan Baby Language is also especially for fathers!

-Preverbal speech therapist Annelies Schouten explains that Baby Language enables fathers to help care for their babies from day one.
-Only when they need their partner to breastfeed is Neh (hungry).
+Preverbal speech therapist Annelies Schouten explains that Baby Talk enables fathers to help care for their baby from day one.
+They only need their partner during breastfeeding for the "Neh," meaning hunger.

 Learn to recognize the sound of fatigue

-Child and adolescent nurse Lillie Poppen often sees parents misrecognizing the signs of fatigue.
-By recognizing the "Ouch" (the sleep reflex) along with visual cues, parents can put their baby to bed on time.
-This prevents overtiredness, one of the main causes of frequent and prolonged crying.
+Pediatric nurse Lillie Poppen often sees that parents do not properly recognize the signs of fatigue.
+By recognizing the "Ouch"—the sleep reflex—along with the visual signals, parents can put their child to bed on time.
+This prevents over-tiredness, one of the main causes of excessive and prolonged crying.

-Maternity nurse Ank Selders talks about "Eh," the sound for a burp.
+Maternity nurse Ank Selders talks about the "Eh," the sound for a burp.
 Babies don't just burp shortly after feeding.
-They actually need to burp throughout the day, especially shortly after feeding, if they've been lying down for a while.
+They actually need to burp throughout the day.
+Especially shortly after feeding, if they have been lying down for a while.

 Baby talk also for premature babies

 Pediatric nurse Marriëtte Bosman cares for premature babies in her work.
-It's so wonderful when parents, after a challenging start, learn to recognize baby language sounds so they know what to do when their baby starts crying.
+It is so wonderful when parents, after a not-so-easy start, can learn to recognize Baby Language sounds well, so they know what to do when the baby starts crying.